Terry Sejnowski: Honours and awards

 Sejnowski received a Presidential Young Investigator Award in 1984 from the National Science Foundation (NSF).
 He received the Wright Prize from the Harvey Mudd College for excellence in interdisciplinary research in 1996 and the Hebb Prize for his contributions to learning algorithms by the International Neural Network Society in 1999.
-He became a Fellow of the Institute of Electrical and Electronics Engineers in 2000 and received their Neural Network Pioneer Award in 2002.
-In 2003 he was elected to the Johns Hopkins Society of Scholars.
+He became a Fellow of the Institute of Electrical and Electronics Engineers in 2000 for fundamental advances in the theory and practice of neural networks and for contributions to computational neuroscience.
+In the same year, he also received their Neural Network Pioneer Award in 2002.
+In 2003, he was elected to the Johns Hopkins Society of Scholars.
 He is a Senior Fellow of the Design Futures Council.
 He was elected to the National Academy of Medicine in 2008.
-In 2010 he was elected a Member of the National Academy of Sciences (NAS), and elected to the National Academy of Engineering in 2011.
-In 2017 he was elected to the National Academy of Inventors.
+In 2010, he was elected a Member of the National Academy of Sciences (NAS), and elected to the National Academy of Engineering in 2011.
+In 2017, he was elected to the National Academy of Inventors.
 These achievements place him in a group of only three living people to have been elected to all four of the national academies.
-In 2013 he was elected to the American Academy of Arts and Sciences and was elected Fellow of the American Physical Society in 2014.
+In 2013, he was elected to the American Academy of Arts and Sciences and was elected Fellow of the American Physical Society in 2014.
 He was awarded the 2015 Swartz Prize for Theoretical and Computational Neuroscience from the Society for Neuroscience.
-He received an Honorary Doctorate from the University of Zurich in 2017.
-In 2022 he was awarded the Gruber Neuroscience Prize.
+He received an honorary doctorate from the University of Zurich in 2017.
+In 2022, he was awarded the Gruber Neuroscience Prize.
+In 2024, he was awarded The Brain Prize for pioneering work in theoretical neuroscience alongside Larry Abbott and Haim Sompolinsky.
+That same year, he was awarded an honorary Doctor of Science from Princeton University.
+He was appointed a Fellow of the Royal Society as a Foreign Member in 2025.